Manu098vm/SVResearches/README.md

 ## About
 Collection of various script, tools and random writings about my early researches on the Scarlet/Violet games.
-They're not meant to be polished products for users, so I won't give support in setup/install/use etc.
+Please, do note that they're not meant to be polished products for users.
 If you're interested in my work and you want to discuss it, feel free to reach me on my [Discord server](https://discord.gg/F9nMfvw9sS).

 ## Credits